KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Encapsulates the exception that is thrown when the channel detects that the message is a poison message.

-    throw [System.ServiceModel.MsmqPoisonMessageException]::New("Encapsulates the channel detects that the message is a poison message.")
+    throw [System.ServiceModel.MsmqPoisonMessageException]::New('Encapsulates the channel detects that the message is a poison message.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.MsmqPoisonMessageException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.MsmqPoisonMessageException.aspx)